TALENT

 We encourage Iowa policy makers to review decisions under a broad lens of addressing labor shortages.
 Growth in population is interconnected and complicated, but without positive population growth the state will be impacted in the ability to expand economically.

-ICA’s release of its Iowa Talent Poll results each January continually shows a positive base upon which policy makers may build.
+ICA’s release of its Iowa Talent Poll continually shows a positive base upon which policy makers may build.
 The results show that people appreciate Iowa’s small-town feel, the cost of living and the safety of our communities.
 “Iowa nice” is truly attractive and we urge policy makers to make decisions under the lens of promoting this view.

 Talent Development & Attraction